elvyrra/h-tracker/README.md

 # Changeset

+## v1.7.0.1
+* Fix: remove invitation on status selectbox in the tasks list

 ## v1.7.0
 * Unable to remove the two first status (open and closed)
 * Add a color code to display the over delayed tasks